 Separately, social categorization accounts also propose that the CRE reflects inherent differences in how ingroup and outgroup faces are processed.
-Importantly, unlike social contact accounts, social categorization accounts make no specific claims regarding the role of intergroup contact.
+However, unlike social contact accounts, social categorization accounts make no specific claims regarding the role of intergroup contact.
 Instead, these accounts posit that since differences in facial structures provide highly salient markers of ethnic group membership, they can be readily used to categorize individuals as being ingroup or outgroup members (see Sporer, 2001).
 Based on these accounts, the CRE occurs because ingroup faces are inherently processed more individually, which facilitates later recognition.
 However, outgroup faces are more likely to be encoded based on broad, category-defining features, which are less beneficial for later recognition (see Marsh, 2021).
 Previous work by Bernstein, Young, and Hugenberg (2007) supports this account, as the authors demonstrated that memorial benefits for ingroup faces persisted even after controlling for participants’ experience with target outgroup members.
 Additionally, findings from Meissner, Brigham, and Butz (2005) suggest that ingroup faces are more deeply encoded versus outgroup faces, as own-race faces showed both greater hit-rates (i.e., correct recognition) and fewer false-alarms (i.e., false recognition) versus other-race faces (see also Herzmann, Ogle, & Curran, 2022).

-Because social categorization accounts propose that perceptions of salient features which can be used to identify ingroup members drive the CRE, other studies have tested this account by manipulating prototypicality.
+Because social categorization accounts propose that the CRE is linked to perceptions of salient features which can be used to identify ingroup members, other studies have tested this account by manipulating prototypicality.
 Commonly, these studies have compared participants’ memory for racially ambiguous faces (e.g., low-typicality faces) in which ethnic group membership is unclear.
 For example, Pauker, Weisbuch, Ambady, Sommers, and Ivcevic (2009) tested recognition of same, other-race, and racially ambiguous faces and found that memory costs for cross-race faces extended to racially ambiguous faces (Experiment 1).
 However, these costs were lessened when participants were explicitly instructed to encode racially ambiguous individuals as belonging to one’s ingroup (Experiment 2), providing additional support for a social categorization account.
 More recently, Marsh (2021) found that while the CRE extends to racially ambiguous faces, this effect was often moderated by participants’ own race.
 Furthermore, priming ambiguous faces as belonging to a specific ethnic group differentially moderated the CRE for various participant groups.
 Thus, while the CRE has been extended to racially ambiguous faces, both the demographic characteristics of the participants and the perceived ethnicity of the target face can influence the CRE.

 The Cross-Race Effect and Judgments of Learning

-While previous research has often focused on explaining the CRE’s specific memory patterns, other work has explored whether metacognitive processes are similarly sensitive to this effect.
+As noted above, there has been extensive research focused on explaining the CRE’s specific memory patterns.
+However, other work has begun to explore whether metacognitive processes are also sensitive to the CRE.
 Metacognition refers to individuals’ awareness of their cognitions and is generally studied in terms of monitoring (i.e., assessing one’s learning or knowledge) and control (i.e., regulating one’s behavior; see Nelson & Narens, 1990; Schwartz & Metcalf, 2017, for reviews).
-To investigate these processes, researchers commonly have individuals judge various aspects of the learning process.
-Several types of metacognitive judgment tasks have been developed, which differ based on the point in the learning process in which they are elicited and/or the specific metacognitive process they are designed to assess (see Rhodes, 2016).
-For example, metacognitive judgments can be elicited at encoding (i.e., prospective judgments) to assess predictions of future memory performance (e.g., Judgments of Learning; JOLs; Arbuckle & Cuddy, 1969; Koriat, 1997; see Rhodes & Tauber, 2011).
+To investigate these processes, researchers have individuals judge various aspects of the learning process.
+Several metacognitive judgment tasks have been developed, which differ based on the point in the learning process in which they are elicited and/or the specific metacognitive process they are designed to assess (see Rhodes, 2016).
+Metacognitive judgments can be elicited at encoding (i.e., prospective judgments) to assess predictions of future memory performance (e.g., Judgments of Learning; JOLs; Arbuckle & Cuddy, 1969; Koriat, 1997; see Rhodes & Tauber, 2011).
 Prospective judgments can be contrasted with retrospective judgments, which are provided at retrieval and involve participants reflecting on specific aspects of their in-the-moment experiences at test (e.g., retrospective confidence judgments; Mitchum & Kelley, 2010; Robey Dougherty, & Buttaccio, 2017).